Posted on Tuesday 17th January 2012

 Automated voice recognition systems provide a constant source of frustration to many, especially those with strong regional accents, who often have difficulties in having their preferences recognised.
 Computer scientists at the University of Birmingham are currently trying to solve this problem by building a computational model of accented speech which seeks to place an individual in an ‘accent space’ using a small sample of his or her speech.

-We spoke to Professor Martin Russell, Professor of Information Engineering from the University of Birmingham’s School of Electronic, Electrical and Computer Engineering about his research into voice automated systems and his experience of training television star Richard Wilson to use voice recognition technology for Richard’s Channel 4 documentary, Richard Wilson on Hold which aired on Monday 16 January 2011.
+We spoke to Professor Martin Russell, Professor of Information Engineering from the University of Birmingham’s School of Electronic, Electrical and Systems Engineering about his research into voice automated systems and his experience of training television star Richard Wilson to use voice recognition technology for Richard’s Channel 4 documentary, Richard Wilson on Hold which aired on Monday 16 January 2011.

 Professor Martin Russel "With just 30 seconds of speech, we can identify a speaker’s region with an accuracy of 95%.
 We can also distinguish between different groups within a ‘single accent’"